HINKOKO/shell/permissions/README.md

-Script 5 adds execute permissions for the owner of file hello adding execution permission to the owner and group owner, and readpermission to the other Script 7 adds execution permission to the owner, group owner and others users
+Script 5 adds execute permissions for the owner of file hello adding execution permission to the owner and group owner, and readpermission to the other Script 7 adds execution permission to the owner, group owner and others users Script 8 sets the permissions this way:only other users have all permissions